-10.1 Staff and parents/carers will work together to support all pupils.
-Parents/carers are involved at all stages of the education planning process.
-Twice yearly parents' evenings provide the opportunity to meet the class teacher, and all staff are happy to discuss any issues as they arise, in order to ensure any new needs are met as soon as possible.
-Teachers have weekly contact with parents, to share achievements and strategies.
-At review meetings with parents/carers we try make sure that the pupil strengths as well as needs are discussed.
+- 2. At review meetings with parents/carers we try make sure that the pupil strengths as well as needs are discussed.
 Where we make suggestions as to how parents/carers can help at home, these are specific, resourced and achievable.
 All parents/carers go away from the meeting clear about the action to be taken and the way in which outcomes will be monitored and reviewed.
-IEP targets may include targets to work towards outside of school hours, and parents/carers are always invited to contribute their views to the IEP review process.
-All IEPs and their reviews are copied and shown to parents/carers at meetings and parents' evenings.
-Ideas and materials for supporting learning at home will be discussed with parents/carers and distributed on request.

-10.2 Regular communication between school and home ensures that concerns are promptly acted upon.
-Where parents/carers feel that this has not happened, they are able to make a complaint by contacting the Head of Education or, if this fails to resolve the issue, the operations Director.
+OPC targets may include targets to work towards outside of school hours, and parents/carers are always invited to contribute their views to the progress review process.
+All documents relating to pupils learning are shown to parents/carers at meetings and parents' evenings.
+Ideas and materials for supporting learning at home will be discussed with parents/carers and distributed on request. - 3.
+Regular communication between school and home ensures that concerns are promptly acted upon.
+Where parents/carers feel that this has not happened, they are able to make a complaint by contacting the Head of Education or, if this fails to resolve the issue, the Director of Education.
 Our complaints policy, available from the school, sets out the steps in making a complaint in more detail.

-11. Links with other schools/Transition arrangements
+10. Links with other schools/Transition arrangements

-The Management Team are notified of new pupils via the admissions department, and an Initial Assessment takes place before placement is confirmed.
+The Senior leadership Team are notified of new pupils via the admissions department, and an Initial Assessment takes place before placement is confirmed.
 Once the placement is secure, transition planning begins.
-This will

-This document relates to Article 23 (Every child with a disability has the right to live a full and decent life with dignity and independence, and to play an active part in the community.
-Governments must do all they can to provide support to disabled children.) of the UN Convention the Rights of the Child.
-This organisation is committed to safeguarding and promoting the welfare of children and young people include visiting the school the pupil is transferring from, the parents/carers, and staff from Orbis Education and Care.
+This will include visiting the school the pupil is transferring from, the parents/carers, and staff from Orbis Education and Care and Priority Childcare.
 The process may also involve sharing photographs of the school, classroom and staff for parents to look through with the pupil prior to placement commencing.
 Following placement the thirteen week assessment period commences, during which full assessments are completed by all staff, ensuring the pupils' needs can be planned for effectively.

-12. Inclusion Principles
+11. Inclusion Principles

 Staff at Orbis Education and Care value pupils equally regardless of abilities and fully support inclusion.
 Within the school, staff and pupils are constantly involved in supporting all pupils' needs.
 There is always flexibility in approach to find the best way for each young person to fulfil their potential.
-Within each class, teaching and learning styles, opportunities and organisation will be flexible to ensure effective learning.
-There appropriate, links with partner special schools will be made, and staff will be given opportunities to view examples of best practice in other settings.
+Within each class, teaching and learning styles, opportunities and organization will be flexible to ensure effective learning.
+Where appropriate, links with partner special schools will be made, and staff will be given opportunities to view examples of best practice in other settings.

-13. Access to the Environment
+12. Access to the Environment

-13.1 Orbis Education and Care schools are single site schools, with all classrooms within one area of the grounds.
-Ty Coryton School has two access points, one of which is suitable for wheelchairs.
-The second floor of the school can be accessed via a lift.
-There are disabled toilets accessible to staff, pupils and visitors in the school buildings.

-13.2 We have ensured that there is good lighting and safety arrangements for all visually impaired pupils.
-Our classrooms provide good acoustic conditions so that the effects of hearing difficulties are minimised.
-Classes have areas within them of a low arousal nature which can be used to reduce anxiety for pupils placed within that class.
-There is also one very low arousal classroom space in the form of a common room/relaxation room which can be used for pupils who are not ready to access the classroom environments.
-There are also a range of opportunities for pupils to have quiet time during break times.
+Dan y Coed a level access point to the school which facilitates easy access for all.
+There are disabled toilets accessible to staff, pupils and visitors in the school building.
+A lift is available between floors 1 and 2.
+We have ensured that there is good lighting and safety arrangements for all visually impaired pupils.
+Our classrooms provide good acoustic conditions so that the effects of hearing difficulties are minimized.
+The school has areas within them of a low arousal nature which can be used to reduce anxiety for pupils placed within that class such as the immersive room and TACPAC room .

+This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.

 Children requiring equipment specific to their ALN will be assessed in order to gain the support that they require in the school.

-14. Arrangements for providing access to learning and the curriculum
+13. Arrangements for providing access to learning and the curriculum